Škoda Transtech: Rolling stock

-VR Class Edfs (InterCity) double-deck carriage built at Otanmäki by Talgo Oy (now Transtech Oy).
+VR Class Edo double-deck carriage built by Transtech at Otanmäki.

 VR Class Dr16 locomotives are assembled by Transtech.

 The company has manufactured double-deck carriages (sleeper cars, InterCity passenger cars and vehicle transport carriages) which are used by VR (Finnish Railways).
 It also provides Helsinki's new articulated trams of the type ForCity Smart Artic for the Helsinki City Transport (HKL).

 In October 2016 Transtech was selected to provide 19 Arctic Forcity Smart X34 trams for the new Tampere light rail system.

 Škoda Transtech will also participate in supplying modern trams for German transport company Rhein-Neckar-Verkehr (rnv) together with Škoda Transportation.

 In October 2018 Škoda Transtech sold two pre-series Artic trams to German operator Schöneicher-Rüdersdorfer Strassenbahn GmbH (SRS) in Schöneiche bei Berlin.
 The Helsinki Artic vehicle #402, now operating in Schöneiche as #52 is the first Škoda Transportation vehicle to receive German homologation.
 The sale was established in cooperation with Helsinki City Transport and the support of Voith Digital Solutions Austria GmbH & Co KG following a two-month trial period from August to October 2018.

 In September 2019 Škoda Transtech announced that they had been selected to provide suburban trains for the Latvian passenger railway company PV for a value worth approximately 250 million EUR, with fulfillment of the order starting in 2021 and lasting until 2024.